Ibanez JS Series: JS2PRM

 The PRM "Premium Rock Mirror" was revealed at the 2005 NAMM Show and although it belongs to the Chrome Boy family, it is actually basswood plated with aluminum.
 The first run of 20 had finish issues and the remaining guitars were produced in 2006.

 JS20th

 At the 2008 NAMM Show, Ibanez unveiled the JS20th and the JS1600.
 The JS20th features artwork from Satriani's 1987 album Surfing with the Alien with a chromed relief of the Silver Surfer character.

 JS1CR

-The 30th Anniversary Ibanez Joe Satriani Signature JS1CR features an alder body the sonic foundation for some of the most enduring pieces of contemporary music.
+The 30th Anniversary Ibanez Joe Satriani Signature JS1CR features an alder body, creating a sound that has influenced contemporary music.